qjebbs/vscode-super-replace/README.md

 ## Requirements

-If you want to translate, you need a Google Cloud Translate API Key and configurate `superReplace.googleApiKey`.
-You can follow the [Atril Solutions step by step Guide](https://atrilsolutions.zendesk.com/hc/en-us/articles/205540421-How-to-obtain-a-Google-Translate-API-key) to create a key.
+If you want to translate, you need a Google Cloud Translate API Key file and configurate the path to `superReplace.googleApiKeyFile`.
+See [Google Could Translation Setup](https://cloud.google.com/translate/docs/setup) for more infomation.

 **Reference**: [Language Support by Google Translate](https://cloud.google.com/translate/docs/languages)

 ## Extension Settings

-`superReplace.googleApiKey`: The Google API key needed by the `gtranslate` function.
+`superReplace.googleApiKeyFile`: The Google API key needed by the `gtranslate` function.

 ## Known Issues